-The City is sound financially but has a number of items it needs to address.
-Road and street maintenance has been deferred over the years and it has now reached the point where it needs to be addressed.
+The City is sound financially but has a number of items it needs to address - the most significant of which fall under the purview of the ACM for Public Works and Utilities.

+Road and street maintenance has been deferred (55% of all streets are categorized as failing) and now must be addressed.
 The estimated cost is \$1 billion dollars over the next 30 years.
 The City also has some issues with sanitary sewer overflow and some estimates place that at another billion.
-The water system is dated and could cost another billion.
 Stormwater issues need to be addressed and many vehicles in the City's fleet are 10 to 15 years old.
 By the same token, maintenance of many city facilities has also been postponed.
 The City is currently performing an assessment to determine what should be replaced, renovated or sold.
-The bottom line is the City has quite a few capital needs and does not yet have the resources or a plan to address all of them.
-It is, in the case of the roads, pursuing a \$55 million bond referendum in the November election and looking at other funding mechanisms.
+Finally, the automated meter reading system is on the verge of becoming obsolete.
+The City has guite a few capital needs that must be addressed but does not yet have the resources or a plan to address all of them.
+A recent step in addressing the capital needs was the overwhelming passage of a \$55 million bond referendum to help fix the roads in the November 2012 election.
+It is intended that the referendum would be repeated every two years until the roads are repaired.
 Planning to determine how to resolve the other capital needs is not as far along.